title image for how to mak gnome shoes and boots

 Using Recycled items in this project

-You could also modify this and use paper towel tubes, gift wrapping tubes or toilet paper tubes. paper towel tubes and toilet paper rolls are much easier to cut but will need to be wrapped when storing after the holidays, to prevent damage.
+You could also modify this and use paper towel tubes, gift wrapping tubes or toilet paper tubes. paper towel tubes and toilet paper rolls are much easier to cut, but will need to be wrapped when storing after the holidays, to prevent damage.

 The only out-of-pocket expenses I had in making these Gnome Shoes and boots, were for the hot glue, the cardstock and the foam sheet.
-Woo-hoo, who doesn’t love budget-friendly crafts.

 Cutting the cardboard tubes